 - Clearly articulate learning progressions, learning goals, and success criteria

-- Select strategies for assessment and provide quality feedback
+- Select strategies for the assessment and provide quality feedback

 - Engage students in self-assessment and self-management